23,800′ of gain, 23,800′ of loss

 - Big Fir – (94.7) We aren’t going to disallow crew here for now, but we also don’t encourage it given that there is extremely limited parking.
 Please park on the dirt road on the right side of the road prior to arriving at the trailhead.
 It is 1/2 mile to walk from there.

 Post Race Dinner and Awards Ceremony

 Dinner will be served at the finish line and is included as part of your entry fee.
-Dinner will be ready upon the first runner crossing the finish line and will be available through sunset.
+Dinner will be ready early afternoon Saturday and will be available through until the finish line closes at midnight.
 We will be serving baked Idaho potatoes with a host of toppings as well as salad and a variety of deserts.
 If you anticipate having support/family/crew members that would like to participate in dinner, consider making a donation (during registration) to cover their food costs.

-In previous years, 1st place men and women received a limited edition, hand thrown piece of pottery, specifically commissioned for the Pocatello 50.
+In previous years, 1st place men and women received a limited edition, hand thrown piece of pottery, specifically commissioned for the Pocatello 50 or the Scout Mountain Ultras.
 Second and third place men and women also received a customized piece of hand thrown pottery from local artists Dwight and Regina Masak.
-This will feature similarly unique prizes.
+We have also done other pieces of custom art done by local artists.
+This edition will also feature similarly unique prizes.

 Every finisher will take home a small prize in rememberence of their great achievement.

 Instead offering all runners a shirt we are once again planning on making a custom item for all racers.
 In the past we have done Buffs, Arm Sleeves, and hats.
 Shirts will be available for purchase at an extra cost with registration prior to the event.